vasighiz/self-organizing-maps/README.md

 # self-organizing-maps
-This is my first repository
+This is a test repository

 Hi, I am Helen!